 Project will involve project managers and supervisors, contracted workers - these would also include migrant workers as all the required labour will not be fully supplied locally for a number of reasons, such as worker's unavailability and lack of technical skills and capacity.
-There is no habitation in surrounding areas.
 Construction contractors are expected to stay at/near dam, set up construction equipment and machinery near work location at pre-determined/approved sites.
 Influx of skilled migrant labour, albeit few in numbers, for construction works is likely.
 The labour will stay outside the dam premises; hence risk of SEA/SH is likely.

-Non-structural interventions including Emergency Action Plan and Dam Break Analysis have been completed in year 2020 and 2019 respectively.
-During implementation, project will reach out to downstream population including disadvantaged and vulnerable persons and tribal households.
+Non-structural interventions including Emergency Action Plan, during implementation, project will reach out to downstream population including disadvantaged and vulnerable persons and tribal households.
 During implementation of EAP, population in vulnerable areas under different release scenario will be identified and contacted through public consultation meetings.
 Communities will be made aware about the warning systems and do's and dont's during such scenarios.